m-c-hill/NewBank/README.md

 These features allow:

-Sending SMS notifications when a user:
+#### **Sending SMS notifications when a user: **

-receives 2 factor authentication passcode, makes withdraw, makes Deposit, creates a new bank account, removes an existing bank account, makes a loan request, gets their loan request approved or rejected, and makes a loan payment.
+Receives 2 factor authentication passcode, makes withdraw, makes Deposit, creates a new bank account, removes an existing bank account, makes a loan request, gets their loan request approved or rejected, and makes a loan payment.

-Sending Email notifications when a user:
+#### **Sending Email notifications when a user: **

-wants to receive the recent transactions statements
+Wants to receive the recent transactions statements

 Optionally a user also receives additional notifications when a user makes withdraw, makes Deposit, creates a new bank account, removes an existing bank account, makes a loan request, and makes a loan payment.
+(The console asks for a user if they want to receive an email copy of the transaction notice in addition to the SMS notification)

 Because we are using secret login IDs and passwords that we do not want to share publicly, we are using a secret directory to store those credential variables.
 For grading purposes we will provide the credentials to our class instructors only.

 If you are not an Instructor, all you need to do is: